 - No administrative body shall interfere in pricing the companies’ and establishments’ products, or in determining their profits.

 - No administrative body shall cancel or stop the license granted for using the realties of which the usufruct right is licensed to the company or the establishment wholly or partially, unless the establishment or company has infringed its license.

 - Contracts of incorporation of companies and establishments and loan and mortgage contracts related to their business shall be exempt from the stamp tax as well as notarization and publication fees for a period of 5 years.
-Contracts of registration of lands necessary for the establishment of companies and establishments shall also be exempted from the above mentioned tax fees.
+Registration contracts for lands necessary for the establishment of companies shall also be exempted from the above mentioned tax fees.

-- The companies and establishments shall have the rights to possess and own building land and properties as necessary for exercising their activities and expanding them, whatever the nationality or place of residence of the partners, or the percentage of their partnership
+- The companies and establishments shall have the right to possess and own building land and properties necessary for exercising their activities and expanding them, whatever the nationality or place of residence of the partners, or the percentage of their partnership

 - The companies and establishments shall have the right to export their products by themselves or through middlemen without being licensed and without the need be registered on the Exporters Register.